 - Shape type - there are 6 geometric primitives available: lines, curves, triangles, squares, circles and rectangles.

-- When Recursion Steps are applied, the filter searches for continuous stretches of similar color in the same direction, which results in even more traced outlines.
+- Recursion Steps - allows the filter to search for continuous stretches of similar color in the same direction, which results in even more traced outlines.

-- The final 3 parameters define the angle of the shapes.
-You can set the Starting Angle, Randomize it, and the Range specifies how far from the chosen angle the algorithm searches for a color match.
+- Angle Range - specifies how far from the chosen angle the algorithm searches for a color match.